Frequently Asked Questions

 - Claimant sells, conveys, or otherwise transfers the property;

 - Claimant becomes delinquent on a senior lien;

 - Claimant refinances or obtains reverse mortgage; or

-- State Controller’s Office learns postponement was in error.
+- State Controller’s Office learns postponement was granted in error.

-What is the interest rate under the PTP Program?
+- What is the interest rate under PTP?

-If I apply to the PTP Program and am not approved, could I be subject to penalties and interest for the current year taxes?
+- If I do not pay my property taxes because I apply to the PTP Program, and I am not approved, could I be subject to penalties and interest for the current-year taxes?

 Yes.
-Consult your county tax collector to determine your liability and best course of action.
+Consulting a county tax collector can help an applicant determine potential liability and the best course of action.

 Note: Criteria and other details are subject to change as laws, regulations, policies, and procedures develop.
 Please check back regularly for updates or contact the State Controller's Office at firstname.lastname@example.org or (800) 952-5661.